dkinzler/flutter-quotes/README.md

 * Performance profiling

 Note
-* Things move fast, by the time you read this packages might be outdated, new approaches or tools to common problems like state management, routing or testing might exist etc.
+* Things move fast, by the time you read this packages might be outdated, new approaches or tools might exist to solve common problems like state management, routing or testing etc.
-* This app is intended to explore the possibilities of Flutter, many features could have been implemented in a more simple or straightforward way.
+* This project is intended to explore the possibilities of Flutter.
+In a real app of this size, some features could be implemented in a simpler way.

 ## Documentation